 Read Hebrew

-Reflecting on what I wrote in my last post, about teaching children to learn to read Hebrew, got me thinking about my time teaching year 12 olds Hebrew reading at a Hebrew and Religion school.
-The class was divided into a few groups.
+In reflecting on my previous post about teaching children to read Hebrew, I’m reminded of my experiences teaching Hebrew reading to Year 12 students at a Hebrew and Religion school.
+The class was divided into several groups based on their reading abilities.

-Then finally, there was a group of about 6 kids who really weren’t interested in learning to read Hebrew – they were my greatest challenge.
-My personal goal was for them to start reading in Hebrew slowly and fluently.
+Lastly, there was a group of about six students who showed little interest in learning to read Hebrew.
+They were my greatest challenge, as my goal was to help them read Hebrew slowly and fluently despite their lack of enthusiasm.

-Interestingly enough, I achieved my goal by simply starting the lesson with everyone repeating after me: “Hebrew is easy, Hebrew is easy”.
-Those three simple words changed their attitude, and by the end of the year they were reading in Hebrew fluently.
+Interestingly, I managed to achieve my goal with a simple yet powerful strategy.
+I began each lesson by having everyone repeat after me: “Hebrew is easy, Hebrew is easy.”
+These three simple words shifted their attitude, and by the end of the year, they were reading Hebrew fluently.

 Leave a Reply